Do you want to start Homeless Shelter business plan?

 3.1 Ownership & Management of Company

 Penny Holmes and Jack Dawson will be the owners and managers of Rest&Peace.
-Both of them worked together as partners in a law firm and both had aspirations to create an organization that would help people and is self-sustainable instead of taking money directly from the people it was helping.
-And this, Rest&Peace came into being.
+Both of them worked together as partners in a law firm and both had aspirations to create an organization that would help people and that is self-sustainable.

 3.2 Company History

-Penny noticed that most non-profits were only helping people in certain situations and that model was not sustainable for most people who needed help.
-Jack, by virtue of working a lot of pro bono cases, realized that most people were willing to work for making their life better and what they were missing were people who would give them the opportunity.
-Therefore, they partnered up to create Rest&Peace to fill the gaps in the market.
+Penny noticed that most non-profits were only helping people in certain situations and many people who needed help stood ignored.
+Jack realized that most people were willing to work for making their life better but they could not afford residence within their salaries.
+Therefore, Jack partnered with potential investors to establish Rest&Peace and fill the gaps in the market.

 3.3 How the Homeless Shelter company will be started